-The Institute's board of trustees is known as the Corporation.
-Its membership includes approximately 73 distinguished leaders in engineering, science, industry, education, and other professions, and (ex officio) the Chairman of the Corporation, the President, the Executive Vice President and Treasurer, the Secretary of the Corporation, the CEO of the Alumni Association, and three representatives of the Commonwealth of Massachusetts.
-The Corporation also includes 34 emeritus life members.
-Approximately 70% of Corporation members are MIT alumni.
+The Institute’s board of trustees, known as the MIT Corporation, includes 77 distinguished leaders in engineering, science, industry, education, and other professions.
+Eight members serve ex officio: the chair of the Corporation, president, executive vice president and treasurer, secretary of the Corporation, president of the MIT Alumni Association, and three representatives of the Commonwealth of Massachusetts.
+The Corporation also includes some 32 emeritus members.
+Approximately 80% of the members of the Corporation are MIT alumni.

 Academic and Administrative Organization

 The Institute's chief executive officer is the president.
 Senior academic and administrative officers include the provost; chancellor; executive vice president and treasurer; vice president and secretary of the Corporation; associate provosts; deans of the schools and college; vice chancellor; vice presidents; chancellor for academic advancement; director of libraries; CEO of the MIT Alumni Association; and Institute community and equity officer.
 For a detailed view of the Institute's organizational structure, see the MIT Organization Chart.